 How to apply permethrin (or most other mite/lice dusts):

 Gently rub dust into the feathers around the vent, neck and saddle.
 I advise dusting beards/muffs/crests as well (if your chickens have them).
-Make sure to wear gloves and follow all safety procedures as listed on the label.
+Make sure to wear gloves, a Disposable Dust Mask and follow all safety procedures as listed on the label.

 Sick/injured chickens are more susceptible to external parasites because they may not be able to adequately maintain proper hygiene.
 For this reason, I highly advise checking chickens with lice/mites issues for underlying health problems.
-I also advise doing a follow-up check-up ~4 weeks after the initial treatment to ensure that the chicken is properly caring for itself.
+I also advise doing a follow-up check-up ~4 weeks so after the initial treatment.
+This is o ensure that the bird is properly caring for itself.
 Reoccurring parasitic problems can indicate health and/or environmental problems.